Credit:

 Robot lawn mowers employ one of three methods to determine their path: physical boundaries, antenna positioning, or LiDAR—light detection and ranging, similar to what you’d find in a robot vacuum meant for indoor use.

 Of these options, physical boundary wires offer the most peace of mind when the robot is out cutting grass unattended.
-However, installing an electromagnetic boundary wire and guide wire can be a laborious undertaking on the front end, and overall, this style of robot is notably less sophisticated than those that allow truly wireless mowing.
+However, installing an electromagnetic boundary wire and guide wire can be a laborious upfront task, and overall, this style of robot is notably less sophisticated than robots that enable truly wireless mowing.

-Further, we found RTK antennas to be the more effective “wireless” option we tested.
+Further, we found RTK antennas to be the most effective wireless option we tested.
 The GPS-based system connects via a beacon at the end of a stake driven into the ground.
-It typically offers a reliable connection back to the charging station, which gave us confidence that the robot lawn mower wouldn’t be leaving the property, even if advanced tasks like returning to the charging station took some time to master.
+It typically offers a reliable connection to the charging station, which gives us confidence that the robot lawn mower wouldn’t leave the property, even if advanced tasks like returning to the dock took some time to master.

 It’s also essential to adhere to the setup guidelines (and warnings) that come with any robot lawn mower.
 Many will offer best practices for placing the charging station or other components, ensuring a strong connection and an efficient return to the base.